theserverlessway/awsinfo/docs/filters.md

 AWSInfo checks if the filters you've entered (yes it supports multiple filter terms) are in the Name field.
 Only Stacks that have all terms in the Name will be shown.
 So if we want to limit to infrastructure stacks only we could simply do the following:

 ```
-○ → awsinfo cfn ts in
+○ → awsinfo cloudformation ts in
 ----------------------------------------------------------------------------------------------------
 |                                          DescribeStacks                                          |
 +---------------------+------------------+----------------------------+----------------------------+